syeda-samiha/new_repo/README.md

 # new_repo
-this repo is for the 2nd chapter
+This repo is for the 2nd chapter